taosdata/TDengine/docs/en/04-get-started/01-docker.md

    taos
    ```

-2. Query the total number of records in the `meters` super table:
+2. Query the total number of records in the `meters` supertable:

    ```sql
    SELECT COUNT(*) FROM test.meters;